What Is Clean Beauty Anyway?

 - Corporate responsibility

 At the brand level, one of the first important factors environmentally-conscious consumers think about in determining if a clean beauty brand is if the brand is ETHICAL.

 A brand that claims to be sustainable or clean should be upfront about not just what is inside their products, but also all the factors that go into producing and selling them as well.
-Ethical sourcing primarily centres around ensuring that products are made in responsible and sustainable ways.
+Ethical sourcing primarily centers around ensuring that products are made in responsible and sustainable ways.

 This includes issues of:

-- human rights, to guarantee workers are paid fair wages and are operating within safe and clean working conditions;
+- human rights, to guarantee workers are paid fair wages and are operating within safe and clean working conditions

-- environmental impact, to guarantee that climate-friendly production methods are being followed;
+- environmental impact, to guarantee that climate-friendly production methods are being followed

 - social impact, to guarantee that the people involved in creating the product are not marginalized or exploited and given tools for improving their futures

 There should be a clear indication of where ingredients are sourced from and how they are sourced.
 Luckily there are some regulation certifications in place to determine if a brand is meeting ethical standards for sourcing its products.

 For example, you may have seen the blue, green, and black Fairtrade symbol on your bag of coffee beans.
 This certification indicator ensures that workers are treated fairly (human rights), given opportunities to invest in their futures (social impact) and the corporation meets the criteria to adhere to environmental standards (environmental impact).